FishingPlanet/hello-fishing-planet/README.md

 # hello-fishing-planet
 Testing Code Repository

-Just a test Solution for Pulling down (downloading) and Commiting the code.
+Just a test Solution for Pulling and Commiting the code.

 Download the GitHub App for Windows from here: https://desktop.github.com/